oskogstad/pentasteroids/README.md

     * 9 different color palettes
 * Move all sfx to soundsystem.d
 * Make sfx trigger functions in soundsystem.d
+* Make hit and shoot sfx not so random, see code from lego project
 * Make channels for all sfx
 * Add layered background music
 * Fade in playerHit sfx